Instructions on joining the Members Only Forum

 -

 Gary is probably very much correct.
 It's not a hard thing to do in life to simply NOT BUY LAND IN THAILAND.
 If someone asks you to, say no. If they ask you to "go in as partners", just say no. If they are upset, then compute how much money it was that they were arranging to have you pay, with them sharing ownership, and if that's what you want to do then write them a check for half that and just give it to them and flush the money out of your net worth forever.
 People get so enshrouded in the details of land and houses and lose sight of the fact that they are just numbers.
-They are do
+They are dollars or pounds.
+They are not anything else than that.

 -